 Yes, Massachusetts is considered a no-fault state.
 That means drivers are required to carry PIP insurance which pays for injuries after a crash, regardless of who caused it.

 How much does car insurance cost in Massachusetts?

 The average car insurance premium in Massachusetts is $1,136.60 per year.
 However, every driver pays a different rate.
 Factors like your ZIP code, age, credit score, driving record and the provider you have will affect your premium.
 Car insurance companies cannot use your credit score as a factor in calculating your premium in Massachusetts.

 Does Massachusetts have a high amount of uninsured drivers?

-No, it doesn’t.
+No, it does not.
 In fact, Massachusetts has the third lowest uninsured rate in the country.
 Currently, only 6.2% of the population is driving uninsured.